Meet The Team

 Kate Whitaker is a graduate of Framingham State University, where she studied Elementary Education with a Specialization in Earth Science and Geography.
 She has worked in two other centers at Framingham State University prior to joining the Chris Walsh Center team: the Christa McAuliffe Center for Integrated Science Learning, and CASA (the Center for Academic Success and Achievement).
 Kate also has experience as a coordinator for at risk teenagers in Natick, MA.
 Her biggest goal as an educator is to spread her love of STEM through engaging and inclusive teaching practices.

-Anni Xie is a senior in Framingham State University, majoring in Management.
+Anni Xie is a graduate of Framingham State University, where she majored in Management.
 Anni previously completed an internship with Rep. Jack Lewis, working with him on legislation related to epilepsy.
 Anni is passionate about epilepsy awareness and created multiple events for the Center to host regarding epilepsy awareness during the Fall 2020 Semester.
 Anni has previous experience as a hospital volunteer, and is fluent in Mandarin.